Google webmaster guidelines > Design and Content guidelines > Guideline four of nine in this category states...

 The website of a hotel in Chicago should have the words "hotel" and Chicago" in it.
 This may seem like common sense, but businesses very often do not have important words on their websites.

 Imagine that the hotel in Chicago prides itself on how hip and modern it is.
-To represent this "hipness" they create an ultra modern and minimalist home page that is very slick and streamlined.
+To represent this "hipness" the webmaster creates an ultra modern and minimalist home page that is very slick and streamlined.
 There is just a photo of their lobby and their clever looking logo.
 At the bottom of their home page it states - "The hip and cool place to stay downtown".

 In the above example, there is no way whatsoever that a search engine would know that the webpage was describing a hotel in Chicago!
 A search for "chicago hotels" would not include that website in its results.